Féile na nGael

-Féile na nGael (/ga/; Irish for "Festival of the Gaels") is an annual tournament comprising the sports of hurling, camogie and handball organised by the Gaelic Athletic Association.
-Its stated aim is to bond communities, forge friendships, provide educational opportunities and unearth new leaders.

-The competition hosts approximately 25,000 boys and girls each year with all 32 of Ireland's Gaelic games counties represented along with teams from London, Lancashire, Warwickshire, New York, Australasia and county Europe.
-Féile na nGael states that its primary objective is to facilitate and enable personal, social and cultural development amongst young people with emphasis on cultural and community activities, leadership and training through sport.
+Féile na nGael (/ga/; Irish for "Festival of the Gaels") is an annual tournament, for players under 15 years of age, comprising the sports of hurling, camogie and handball organised by the Gaelic Athletic Association.
+The competition hosts approximately 25,000 boys and girls each year with all 32 of Ireland's Gaelic games counties represented along with teams from London, Lancashire, Warwickshire, New York, Australasia and Europe.

 Féile na nGael was first held in 1971 and was hosted by Tipperary.
 Since then it has been held annually in late June in different counties.
 Féile na nGael in 2011 was hosted by Galway.
 Participation in Féile na nGael is by invitation.
-In general all clubs in the host county are invited to participate while all other counties host local versions of the event and the winners are then nominated to represent their county at the National event.
+In general, all clubs in the host county are invited to participate, while all other counties host local versions of the event and the winners are then nominated to represent their county at the national event.
 Sometimes the runners-up in certain counties may be invited also and the organising committee is free to decide how many clubs from a particular county are invited each year.
-The Division 1 Féile na nGael winners receive the Christy Ring cup commemorating the famous Cork hurler.
+The Division 1 Féile na nGael winners receive the Christy Ring cup commemorating the noted Cork hurler.
 It depicts Cloyne Tower in Cork.

 Format

-The general format of Féile is as follows.
-There may be some exceptions where groups have unequal numbers.
-Each Division is divided into four groups of four teams.
+The general format of Féile involves several divisions, each divided into four groups of four teams.
 All teams in each group play each other.
 A team receives two points for a win, one for a draw and no points for a loss.
 The four teams in each division that win their group qualifies for the semi-finals.
-The two semi final winners then play in the final.
-Games are twenty minutes a half instead of the standard thirty minutes.
+The two semi-final winners then play in the final.
+Games are 20 minutes a half instead of the standard 30 minutes.
 Teams usually play their first game on the Friday afternoon that the festival begins.
-Following this there is a parade for all teams through the main town of the county in which the Féile is being hosted.
-On the Saturday all teams play a further two group games in the morning while semi finals are played in the evening.
+Following this, there is a parade for all teams through the main town of the county in which the Féile is being hosted.
+On the Saturday, all teams play a further two group games in the morning while semi-finals are played in the evening.
 The finals are played in the main GAA stadium in the host county on the Sunday of the festival.